TVR Chimaera

-The TVR Chimaera is a two-seater roadster sports car manufactured by TVR between 1992 and 2003.
+The TVR Chimaera is a two-seater sports car manufactured by TVR between 1992 and 2003.
 The name was derived from Chimera, the monstrous creature of Greek mythology, which was made of the parts of multiple animals.

-First debuted at the 1992 Earl's Court Motor Show, the Chimaera used the same backbone chassis as the Griffith and used the same derivatives of the Rover V8 engine.
+First debuted at the 1992 Earl's Court Motor Show, the Chimaera is an open-top roadster and uses the same backbone chassis and Rover V8 engine derivatives as the TVR Griffith.
 The car was intended to be the long distance tourer of the range and as such was longer, more spacious and had slightly softer suspension than its sister car.